 IMAGE CREDIT: electoral map shows preference by district for Meg Webb, produced by Kester@kesteret

-Eight of the ten candidates vying for Nelson have declared against or were unconvinced by the cable car proposal.
-Why?
-Votes.
+Why have eight of the ten candidates vying for Nelson declared against or been unsupportive of the cable car proposal?

 The middle ground on the cable car has shifted.
-Every candidate has expressed disquiet at the idea.
+Every candidate has expressed disquiet at the proposal or the way it has been foisted upon the public.

-Three candidates are simply not convinced, their support is soft and conditional, five are flatly opposed.
-For them the proposal is a piñata donkey they whack on all sides.
+Two candidates are in favour.
+Three candidates are unconvinced, their support is soft and conditional.
+Five are strongly opposed.
+For the opponents the proposal is a piñata donkey they whack on all sides.
 Candidate John ‘Polly’ Farmer says he “does not support the proposition” and neither does Richard Griggs who considers the entire scheme “inappropriate”.
 To candidate Vica Bayley a cable car is “a really bad idea”.
 Meg Webb declares herself “absolutely against it” and truculently opposed is Deborah Brewer who calls for “us” to be “courageous” and “fight this development”.
+Even the scheme’s main supporter Nic Street says the proposal has “problems” and that the proponents “certainly haven’t taken the community with them”.

 Among the unconvinced, caveats are piled high: the scheme would have to be “low impact and environmentally and aesthetically sensitive” (Robert Manning), it must only be done with “care, forethought and consultation” and not alter "Tasmania’s “uniqueness to tourists” (Lorraine Bennett).
 Blair Brownless favours it only if “everything lines up”.